MicrosoftDocs/Hololens/hololens/holographic-store-apps.md

 ![Image of new store app that became availble in May 2022](images/store-app-hololens2-censored.jpg)

-Much of the store's functionaility will be the same, however some placement of items or changes in icons has occurred.
+Much of the store's functionality will be the same, however some placement of items or changes in icons has occurred.
 One such instance is the see more button "**...**" has been removed, and to find your apps and updates you can use the **Library** button.

 ## Find apps